 Safe and Controlled

 Detox is an anxious time, but you can rest easy knowing your detox will be monitored in a safe and secure environment.
 Prescription withdrawal can present itself in many mental and physical symptoms, but we’re staffed twenty-four hours a day by a variety of both medical and addiction professionals.
 There’s no safer place to be during the detox process than under the care of our staff.

 Treatment of dependence or addiction doesn’t end with the detox process.
 Detox is simply the first step on the long road to recovery.
 Like our customizable detox treatment plans, we discharge all detox and treatment with patients with a customized plan on how to stay clean and resources for continued recovery.
 You can use the tools and resources from treatment combined with an exit plan for the greatest chance of success.

 Get Help Today At Our Florida Prescription Drug Detox Center

-Our prescription drug detox program can help you for your dependency or addition whether you’re battling benzos, opiates, stimulants, or other prescription medication.
+Our detox prescription drugs program can help you for your dependency or addition whether you’re battling benzos, opiates, stimulants, or other prescription medication.
 If a prescription drug is doing more harm than good – it’s time to let it go.